HenrikPoulsen/Json2Class/README.md

 I like to have static typing since it makes it a lot easier to keep track of what is going on and having classes generated from the same source makes it easier to sync changes between frontend/backend if they use different languages.

+## Requirements
+You need to have Python 2.7.x and install [enum34](https://pypi.python.org/pypi/enum34) so it can use some proper enums.

 ## Example
 ### Commandline
     Json2Class.py Person.json --cs-out CsGenerated --py-out PyGenerated